 Is PIA VPN good for torrenting?

-The PIA VPN is not a good choice for torrenting.
-While it is a secure VPN, it is very slow, which could make torrenting tedious.
-In addition, it is based in the United States, where content providers can and do take legal action against people who download their content.
+PIA VPN is not the best VPN for torrenting.
+Although it is a secure VPN, it does not offer fast speeds.
+It is also based in the United States, where content providers can and do take legal action against people who download their content.

-Here's a guide to the best VPNs for torrenting.
+Here's a guide to the top VPNs for torrenting.

 Does the Private Internet Access have dedicated IP addresses?

 Yes!
-Private Internet Access has added support for dedicated IP addresses to their service.
-Addresses are available in several countries, and the additional monthly fee for these addresses is low.
+Private Internet Access offers support for dedicated IP addresses.
+Addresses are available in several countries, and the additional monthly fee for this feature is relatively low.

 Private Internet Access review conclusion